tapis-project/documentation/source/technical/files.rst

 Delete
 ++++++++++++++++++

-To delete a file or folder, just iss a DELETE request on the path to the resource
+To delete a file or folder, issue a DELETE request on the path to the resource

 .. code-block:: shell